Pryodon/Webspider/README.md

-# Web Spider — Cross-platform Python 3 edition
+# Webspider — Cross-platform Python 3 edition

 `webspider.py` crawls one or more websites, records same-site URLs, filters the results by media/file type, and optionally writes text or XML sitemaps.